-These Are the Best Dating Apps for Marriage, According to Real Couples
+These Are the Best Dating Apps for Marriage, According to Data

-It's no secret that dating apps are one of the most common ways couples meet.
+In 2020, dating apps are the most common way couples meet.
 But with so many matchmaking services, it can be hard to determine the best dating apps for marriage.
 While not everyone downloads an app with a wedding in mind, more users are turning to digital services to find a long-lasting relationship.

-In fact, according to The Knot 2019 Jewelry and Engagement study, 22 percent of newlyweds met online.
+According to The Knot 2020 Jewelry and Engagement Study, 26% of newlyweds met online (the most popular way to meet a spouse since 2019).
 Plus, recent insights indicate that marriages formed from dating apps may be less likely to end in divorce as members use the sites to date intentionally.
-In order to determine the best dating apps for marriage, we compiled data and spoke to real couples for which services are most likely to lead to a successful partnership.
+In order to determine the top dating sites for marriage, we compiled data and spoke to real couples to find which services are most likely to lead to a successful partnership.
 Below, read their stories and find out the compelling results.

 Launched in 2014, Bumble was the first app to only allow females make the first move in a heterosexual match.
 (For same-sex couples, both users have the opportunity to send the first message.)
 The brand has since become one of the most popular dating apps to date.
-In 2019, it recorded over 85 million registered users in over 150 countries.
-And according to previous studies done by The Knot, it's one of the best dating apps for marriage.
-In 2019, it was the third most-popular dating website that matched engaged couples.
+In 2020, it recorded over 100 million registered users in over 150 countries.
+And according to studies done by The Knot, it's one of the best dating apps for marriage.
+In 2020, our data found that it was the second most-popular dating website, responsible for matching 22% of couples who met online.
 Thanks to features like personality badges and profile prompts, the app allows users to make informed swipes—but it's the emphasis on women making the first move that sets Bumble apart from other online dating services.

 While Kate found Iker's photos attractive, she might not have reached out if it weren't for the 24-hour time limit.
 "Candidly, if it wasn't my responsibility to make the first move, I most likely would've anxiously waited for Iker to talk to me first," she explains.
 "However, I've learned a lot about the impact of pushing myself out of my comfort zone since then.
 It's been a recurring theme throughout the progression of our relationship, from discussing the idea of moving in together, to openly talking about marriage, and more."